187-Shogun/Marigold-ZetaMigration/mg-zeta-transition-project-scope.md

 # MG-Zeta Data Warehouse Separation - Project Scope

-**Project Period:** November 17, 2025 - March 31, 2026 (4.5 months)
+**Project Period:** November 17, 2025 - March 31, 2026\
-**Prepared By:** Shogun (Lead Consultant)
+**Prepared By:** Friscian Viales\
-**Version:** 1.0
+**Version:** 1.1

+---

 ## Executive Summary

 This project separates the unified data warehouse infrastructure into two independent systems: one for Marigold Commercial (new GCP project: `mg-dw-workbench`) and one for Zeta Enterprise (existing GCP project: `globalbiworkbench`).
 The approach replicates existing architecture with data segregation, ensuring business continuity for both organizations.

+---

 ## Project Objectives